-Early years
+Early Years

-In the younger years of primary school, the child still lives in an ensouled world and does not strongly differentiate between himself and his surroundings.
-The child is deeply satisfied to have the lessons of the world brought to him through stories and imaginations, as well as in rich artistic and practical experiences.
+In the younger years of Primary School, the child still lives in an ensouled world and does not strongly differentiate between themselves and their surroundings.
+The child is deeply satisfied to have the lessons of the world brought through stories and imaginations, as well as in rich artistic and practical experiences.